 I guess it’s time for an update!
 The sound of crickets has permeated this website for far too long.
-Sorry, crickets, but you’ll have to stop singing for a few minutes while I explain what I’ve been doing.
+Sorry, crickets, but you’ll have to stop singing for a few minutes while I explain myself.

 Here’s how I’ve been tackling picture book writing:

 Engaging in the great wide world of Twitter.
-Twitter writers of all genres have proved extremely supportive, often following just because I’m a writer.
-I started out with 0 followers and now, after several months of engaging, talking, laughing, and being generously added to writing threads, I have 1,630 followers.
+Twitter writers of all genres have proved surprisingly supportive, often following just because I’m a writer.
+I started out with 0 followers and now, after several months of engaging, talking, laughing, and being generously added to writing threads, I have over 1,600 followers (update: over 2,000).
 My new-found secret to Twitter is this: be nice, have fun, and enjoy people.
 Writer hashtags are #writingcommunity #writerscommunity #writercommunity #writerslife and #kidlit.
 I also love checking in on #kidlitart.

 Submitting three stories to my first ever contest.
 I entered the “Kindergarten rocks” contest put on by the Institute of Children’s Literature.
 Finishing and submitting my manuscripts was a bit intimidating, but I left feeling more accomplished.
 Even if I don’t win, I’ve gained valuable experience.
 The webinar announcing and critiquing the winners is free for writers who entered and $7 for anyone who didn’t submit an entry.